ni/monodrive-documentation/docs/r2v/data_processing_output.md

 The `mesh/tiles` directory contains the output from the monoDrive Direct Texture algorithm.
-Here, each mesh is organized into an individual tile `.obj` file that has been textured by project the imagery directly onto the mesh.
+Here, each mesh is organized into an individual tile `.obj` file that has been textured by projecting the imagery directly onto the mesh.
 When the tiles are combined, the entire data set can be seen as a whole.

 <div class="img_container">